kdreh/spillwine/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Image Reference

+<a href="https://www.freepik.com/free-vector/lost-concept-illustration_7070463.htm#fromView=search&page=1&position=28&uuid=8f9a3679-6736-44cd-bf01-5abf5ac42620">Image by storyset on Freepik</a>